 The approximate amount of time for homework will be based on the grade level times ten.
-For example, third grade would have 3 X 10, or thirty minutes of homework per day.
-If, on avarage, your student is spending more time than necessary on homework, please schedule a conference with the teacher.
-All students are unique and work at different speeds.
+For example, the third grade would have 3 X 10, or thirty minutes of homework per day.
+If, on average, your student is spending more time than necessary for homework, please schedule a conference with the teacher.

 We request that students not attend school if he/she has had a temperature of 100 or higher or has vomited within the last 24 hours.

 Allergic ConditionsParents will notify and meet with the school nurse regarding any allergic condition that may affect their student’s welfare in the school setting.
 Notification must be done as soon school begins or the student is enrolled.